masc-ucsc/livehd/docs/Develop.md

 ```
 $ lldb ./bazel-bin/main/lgshell
 ```
+Note that breakpoint locations may not resolve until lgshell is started and the relevant LGraph libraries are loaded.

 Sometimes the failure is yosys/lgraph bridge.
-In this case, you need to gdb yosys directly
+In this case, you need to debug yosys directly:
 ```
-$ gdb `which gdb`
+$ lldb ./bazel-bin/main/lgshell
+(lldb) b -r . -s ./bazel-bin/inou/yosys/liblgraph_yosys.so
-(gdb) r -m ./bazel-bin/inou/yosys/liblgraph_yosys.so
+(lldb) r
 ```
 ## Address Sanitizer